netg5/airport-management/CONTRIBUTING.md

-If you want to contribute get in touch with the author.

-## Rules to contribute
+# Rules to contribute
-1. Add copyright in your IDE:
+1. Add copyright into your IDE:
 ```text
 Copyright 2018-$today.year the original author or authors.